Aliases for UBE3A Gene

 GeneCards Summary for UBE3A Gene

 UBE3A (Ubiquitin Protein Ligase E3A) is a Protein Coding gene.
 Diseases associated with UBE3A include angelman syndrome and papilloma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
+Among its related pathways are GPCR Pathway and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include ubiquitin-protein transferase activity and transcription coactivator activity.
 An important paralog of this gene is HERC5.